mithgil/picomotor-control/README.md

 2024/8/14

 There are a few alternative python projects available about controlling Picomotor.
-Non of these project offers a comprehensive guide for a Linux user from scratch.
+None of these projects offers a comprehensive guide for a Linux user from scratch.
 The complete manual for Picomotor and relevant documents are available on the official [website](https://www.newport.com/f/open-loop-picomotor-motion-controller).
 Here is a comprehesive guide to Picomotor controller through terminal or scripts from basic settings to coding step by step.
 A python script and a CMake c++ project are provided.

 ## Step 1: Install minicom